The Component Diagnosability of General Networks

 DQcube, introduced by Hung ~\cite{hung13}, is a novel compound graph, which uses the hypercube as a unit cluster and connects many such clusters by means of a disc-ring graph at the cost that only one additional link is added to any node in each hypercube.
 In the following, we first present the concept of compound graph.

-\begin{Def}\textnormal{~\cite{guo10}} Given two regular graphs $G$ and $H,$ the compound graph $G(H)$ is constructed by replacing each node of G by a copy of H and replacing each link of G by a link that connects corresponding two copies of H. \end{Def}
+\begin{Def}\textnormal{~\cite{guo10}} Given two regular graphs $G$ and $H,$ the compound graph $G(H)$ is constructed by replacing each node of $G$ by a copy of $H$ and replacing each link of $G$ by a link that connects corresponding two copies of $H$. \end{Def}

 Next, we introduce the disc-ring graph.